alefiury/Speech-Synthesis-Evaluation-System/README.md

 # Quality Evaluation System for Speech Synthesis

-This is a evaluation web aplication developed in flask for speech synthesis.
+This is a web application developed in flask for quality evaluation of synthesized speech.

-Users can give a score, given a synthesized speech and its respective text, the results are saved in a csv file.
+Users can give a score, given a synthesized speech and its respective text.
+The results are saved in a csv file.

 ## 1. Dependencies